Clerks: The Animated Series: Reception and legacy

 Clerks: The Animated Series was named the 98th best animated series by IGN, comparing it to Firefly due to its partial, out of sequence airing.
 They specifically praised the second episode for its parody of the old television staple of clip shows, by showing clips of the previous episode as well as clips from the episode itself.

 In 2011, Complex included it on their list of "The 25 Most Underrated Animated TV Shows of All Time".

 Home media

-The series was released in a two-disc collector's edition DVD set called Clerks Uncensored.
+The series was released in a two-disc collector's edition DVD set called Clerks Uncensored on February 20, 2001.
 The "Uncensored" refers to the restoration of a second episode segment cut from broadcast, as well as uncensored live-action wraparounds, introduced by Mewes and Smith, in character as Jay and Silent Bob.
 The DVD was given an R-rating by the Motion Picture Association of America for "some sexual humor".